a-patel/LiteXEmail/docs/AmazonSES.md

   //LiteX AmazonSES settings
   "AmazonSESConfig": {
-    "AmazonSESAccessKey": "--- REPLACE WITH YOUR AmazonSESAccessKey ---", "AmazonSESSecretKey": "--- REPLACE WITH YOUR AmazonSESSecretKey ---" }
+    "AmazonSESAccessKey": "--- REPLACE WITH YOUR AmazonSESAccessKey ---", "AmazonSESSecretKey": "--- REPLACE WITH YOUR AmazonSESSecretKey ---", "AmazonRegion": "--- REPLACE WITH YOUR AmazonRegion ---" }
 }
 ```